NanoNets/ocr-js-sdk/README.md

 > -   Class Instantiation is mandatory.
 > -   The API Key can be found in the user's [NanoNets Account section](https://app.nanonets.com/#/keys) and Model ID can be found in the model's settings in the NanoNets web app.
 > -   API Keys have full access to the user's account. **Please do not expose API Keys on the client.**
->     -   Please note that compiling, obfuscating, minifying or bundling (for example in React.js, Angular, Vue.js, React Native, Flutter, etc.) **does not** hide the API Key and **it can still be extracted from the final application**.
+>     -   Please note that compiling, obfuscating, minifying or bundling (for example in React.js, Angular, Vue.js, React Native, etc.) **does not** hide the API Key and **it can still be extracted from the final application**.
 >     -   The API Key should only be known to the server code and all client requests to the API must go through a server.

 ### Get Model Details